UoM-Robotics-Society/HackABot2023/mona_mayhem/info/README.md

 ## Example HTML

-In this folder you will find a series of example HMTL script files which are examples of what the webscrapper should read, please use these to build your software to collect robot and ball poses.
+In this folder you will find a series of example HMTL script files which are examples of what the webscrapper should read, please use these to build your software to collect robot and ball poses before testing it on the arena.

 the format M1,10,10,2 is robot, X, Y, Theta (rotation)